 This is a smaller, tighter-knit company that focuses primarily on teaching kindergarten.
 I just joined them this year.
 As far as teaching jobs go, it’s one of the best deals you can find.

-b) Pay - My probational salary was 280,000 but jumped to 300,000/month after the first 60 days on the job.
-For a first year salary, you’d be hard pressed to find a company to match that.
+- b) Pay - My probational salary was 280,000 but jumped to 300,000/month after the first 60 days on the job.
+For a first year salary, you’d be hard pressed to find an English-teaching company to match that.

-c) Schedule - Although I don’t have a full summer vacation anymore.
-The kindergarten schedule is one that allows me to have some form or work-life balance.
+- c) Schedule - Although I don’t have a full summer vacation anymore.
+The kindergarten schedule is one that allows me to have some form of work-life balance.
 SUPER IMPORTANT!

-JIEC rocks.
-The only downside would be that sometimes kindergarten kids can wear you out (if you’re not a kid person, this won’t be the job for you)
+Honestly?
+Sometimes kindergarten kids can wear you the freak out (if you’re not a kid person, this won’t be the job for you).
+Energy required.

 Aww, this was the company that got me started on this Japan journey.
-Sure I’m a bit biased, but not every company I’ve worked for will be on this list.
-Here’s why AEON makes the top five:
+Sure, I’m a bit biased on this one because I worked for them and had a good experience.
+Not every company I’ve taught for will be on this list.

-d) A System – AEON trains you on exactly what you need to teach and it takes away so much of the guess work.
+- d) Logical System – AEON trains you on exactly what you need to teach and it takes away so much of the guess work.

 *ECC and AEON are similar eikaiwas which is why I grouped them together.
 I haven’t worked for ECC, but from what I hear the overall systems are quite similar.